esnet/docker/dtn-anonymous-gridftp/README.md

 ## Anonymous GridFTP server DTN docker container

-This docker container run a Globus GridFTP server in anonymous read-only access mode, and runs the perfSONAR bwctl and owamp tools.
+This docker container run a Globus GridFTP server in anonymous read-only access mode, and also installs the perfSONAR client tools.

 Data is assumed to be in /home/data.
 Change the path in 'docker run' if that is not the case.

-build the container (in the directory containing 'Dockerfile')
+Download the container:
->docker build -t dtn .
+>docker pull bltierney/dtn-anonymous-gridftp

 Run the container
->docker run -d -P --net=host -v /var/run -v /home/data:/data dtn
+>docker run -d -P --net=host -v /var/run -v /home/data:/data bltierney/dtn-anonymous-gridftp

 ## Testing
 test GridFTP from another host with 'globus-data-management-client' installed